 Does the proposal reflect the overall level of quality an audience would expect when attending a symposium?

-Would the proposed session be of interest to a sufficient number of Division members and other AOM members?
+Would the proposed session be of interest to a sufficient number of DIG members and other AOM members?

 Does the proposal offer sufficient innovation and contribution to warrant program space?